parthenon-hpc-lab/parthenon/docs/outputs.md

 simulation time containing the density, velocity, and energy of each cell.

+HDF5 and restart files write variable field data with inline compression by default.
+This is especially helpful when there are sparse variables allocated only in a few blocks, because all other blocks would write zeros of these variables, which can drastically increase output file size (and decrease I/O performance) without compression.
+To control the level of compression or to turn it off altogether, the CMake build option PARTHENON\_HDF5\_COMPRESSION\_LEVEL can be used.
+See the [build doc](building.md) for more details.

 ## Restart Files

 Parthenon allows users to output restart files for restarting a simulation.
 The restart file captures the input file, so no input file is required to be specified.
-Parameters for the input can be overriden in the usual way from teh command line.
+Parameters for the input can be overriden in the usual way from the command line.
 At a future date we will allow for users the ability to extensively edit the parameters stored within the restart file.

-In the input file, include a ```<parthenon/output*>``` block and specify ```file_type = rst```.
-A ```dt``` parameter controls the frequency of outputs for simulations involving evolution.
-A ```<parthenon/output*>``` block might look like
+In the input file, include a `<parthenon/output*>` block and specify `file_type = rst`.
+A `dt` parameter controls the frequency of outputs for simulations involving evolution.
+A `<parthenon/output*>` block might look like
 ```
 <parthenon/output7>
 file_type = rst